From Autocomplete to Autonomy: How Claude Code Changed the Way I Build Software

 We needed a system where sales associates could search their client book using natural language.
 "Show me clients who bought handbags last month and haven't been contacted" should just work.

 One feature.
 One Claude Code session (with iterations).
 A massive amount of files touched across the entire stack.
-The commit message alone tells the story — but what it doesn't tell you is that I didn't write any of those lines manually.
+I didn't write any of those lines manually.
 I directed the architecture, reviewed every decision, caught a few edge cases Claude missed, and pushed the code.

 AI Assistant with swarm architecture